anyhive/anyhive/README.md

 # Anyhive

-Build your product.
+> You focus on building your product - From Hello World to IPO.
 We handle payments, billing, and compliance.

 Anyhive is an open-source, developer-first Merchant of Record (MoR) and billing layer.
 With Anyhive, you can build your own checkout and customer portals with hosted UI or embeddable components within minutes.

-> **The open-source Merchant of Record for developers.**
 > Open-source billing — pricing, metering, and compliance made simple.

 - Server‑first access control: RSC/SSR‑friendly paywall with one‑line gating (`paywall().render`) or explicit `fetchIfAllowed`.